Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

    {{proof-combined-tree}}.
 This will produce a verdict as to whether the search was executed correctly, and also a candidate root value for the tree.
 If it's determined that the search was executed incorrectly, abort with an error.
-3. If the user has monitoring information for this search key (because they own it or are performing Contact Monitoring), verify that `SearchProof.position` is the same as in previous requests, and that the entry's version and position in the log are consistent with other known versions.
+3. Verify that the commitment in the terminal search step opens to `SearchResponse.value` with opening `SearchResponse.opening`.
 4. With the candidate root value for the tree:
    1. Verify the proof in `FullTreeHead.consistency`, if one is expected.
    2. Verify the signature in `TreeHead.signature`.